Wu-Can/ALM-SNCG-SMM/README.md

 ## 2. Computational Environment and Usage

 All reported results were obtained using MATLAB R2022b on a desktop computer (8-core, Intel(R) Core(TM) i7-10700 CPU @ 2.90GHz, 64G RAM).
-Replicate experiments as follows:
+The entire replication process took approximately 135.6 hours.
+The experiments were conducted as follows:

 ***Step 1***.
 Extract the repository and launch MATLAB from its root directory
 ***Step 2***.
 In the MATLAB command window, type: